 The following are some ideas to conquer masturbation:

 Identify the triggers and stop the cycle early.
 It may help to identify the events that lead you to masturbate so you can stop the cycle at the first warning signs.
 It is much easier to stop at the beginning of the cycle than when you are halfway into the cycle.
-If you find that masturbation is always preceded by looking at pornography, then find ways to stop the cycle before looking at the pornography.
-If it occurs at a certain time or place, then take actions to change your routine so you can enjoy more healthy habits.
+If you find that masturbation is always preceded by looking at pornography, then find ways to stop the cycle before looking at pornography.
+If it occurs at a certain time or place, then take action to change your routine so you can enjoy more healthy habits.

 Keep a log of temptations and how you dealt with them.
 Record the following in a confidential place for at least a month: